SQLStreamStore/docs/docs/hal.md

 ###Self Documentation

 `SQLStreamStore.HAL` leverages the `HAL` concept of curies.
 Included with every response should be a templated link with a relation of `curies`.
-For any rellation prefixed with `streamStore:`,  you may send a `GET` request to this url with `accept: text/markdown` to receive the latest documentation of that link relation, omitting the prefix.
+For any relation prefixed with `streamStore:`,  you may send a `GET` request to this url with `accept: text/markdown` to receive the latest documentation of that link relation, omitting the prefix.

 ```
 curl -i -H 'accept: text/markdown' http://localhost:5000/docs/append